 For provocation to be considered “adequate,” it must be determined that other reasonable people in the same situation would have reacted similarly.
 Voluntary manslaughter charges are a lesser offense than murder charges and often an option to be considered by a jury in a murder trial.

 Violating Penal Code 192(a) PC will often become part of negotiations in murder cases where the defendant confesses to killing the victim.
-Still, their defense lawyer is attempting to reduce the charges to manslaughter.
+In these negotiations, your defense lawyer plays a crucial role in attempting to reduce the charges to manslaughter, thereby potentially reducing the severity of the sentence.
+This process involves presenting evidence and arguments to the prosecution and the court to show that the circumstances of the crime warrant a lesser charge.

 The difference between voluntary manslaughter and murder is whether you acted with "malice aforethought,” meaning if you had intent to kill or a wanton disregard for human life.